Colile1/alx-final-project/Proposal/Developing a Resource-Efficient Plant Care Dashboard_ A Software-Only Approach.md

 add option to get data directly from, various types of sensors

+add an option that allows the user to enter their location or read the location from the user's device. then use this to get weather info at the location of the garden. if the user has multiple gardens app must allow user to enter the location of each garden the get the weather info for each.

 add option to import data from data base or csv file

+add a page that allows users to view a list of their garderns.

+add a setting page that allows user to manage their data preferences, add or remove gardens. pair or unpair with sensors using bluetooth or wifi. manage paired devices.

+add other pages and functions that improve utility and usefulness of the app.

 add option for dark mode and light mode